Skip to main content

 Hiatal Hernia

-The most common surgery designed to repair the valve mechanism is called a Fundoplication and is combined with a hiatal hernia repair.
-This procedure consists of reduction of the herniated junction of the esophagus and stomach into the abdomen with the closure of diaphragm muscle defect to keep the stomach in the abdomen.
+The most common surgery designed to treat GERD and repair the valve mechanism is called a Fundoplication and is combined with a hiatal hernia repair.
+This procedure consists of the reduction of the herniated junction of the esophagus and stomach into the abdomen with the closure of the diaphragm muscle defect to keep the stomach in the abdomen.
 The top of the stomach is then wrapped around the esophagus to recreate the valve.
-We perform a partial or toupet fundoplication which has fewer significant side effects compared to the more widely known complete Nissen fundoplication.
+Our expert medical team performs a partial or toupet fundoplication, which has fewer significant side effects compared to the more widely known complete Nissen fundoplication.

 Fundoplication